T-Mobile Privacy Policy (All You Need to Know)

 What Is T-Mobile’s Privacy Policy?

 The T-Mobile Privacy Policy goes into extensive detail about the information T-Mobile collects from you, how that information is collected, and how T-Mobile shares and uses that information.
-All recent changes to the privacy policy are at the top of the page, and how you can opt out of some data collection in [currentyear].
+All recent changes to the privacy policy are at the top of the page, and how you can opt out of some data collection in 2024.

 Do you want to learn more about the T-Mobile privacy policy, like if T-Mobile sells your data?
 Well, don’t stop reading because I’ll get into other details below!